ackleymi/MAStockGraph/README.md

 # MAStockGraph

-`MAStockGraph` is a library that allows you to easily pull a broad range of Yahoo!
-Finance stock market data for a company and chart the price for varying time frames.
+`MAStockGraph` is a library that allows you to easily pull a broad range of <a href="finance.yahoo.com">Yahoo!
+Finance</a> stock market data for a company and chart the price for varying time frames.

 ![demo](screenshots/demo.png)